 Important: These are minimum standards, not maximums.
 Nashville installations in clay soil, on slopes, or in areas with limestone bedrock (including much of Davidson County) should default to the deeper end of each range.

-Why Contractor Selection Is the Most Important Factor in Post Depth Quality
+Why Contractor Selection Directly Affects Post Depth Quality

-Do you adjust post depth based on soil assessment at each hole?
+☐ Do you adjust post depth based on soil conditions assessed at each individual hole?

-If you hit rock during digging, do you drill into it—and is that cost disclosed in the quote?
+☐ If you hit rock during digging, do you drill into it — and is that cost disclosed in writing before the project starts?

-Are you licensed with the State of Tennessee and a member of the American Fence Association?
+☐ Are you licensed with the State of Tennessee and a certified member of the American Fence Association?

 Ready to get your Nashville fence installed to the right depth the first time?